 Interior designer and co-founder of Hello Haus, Katie Seidler is an expert on how to create a timeless and less-wasteful home.
 Katie’s goal is for all homes to be somewhere her clients can retreat to and provide quiet from everyday noise and designing spaces with longevity in mind and avoiding trends that could be easily replaced after a few years.

-Owner and joint managing director for renowned UK lighting manufacturer Anglepoise and the 5th generation of his family to be at the helm, Simon sees himself as custodian of the brand and its DNA.
-With a keen eye on the future and the legacy of Anglepoise, he’s focused on developing new meaningful collaborations as well as introducing new initiatives, reducing the use of single use plastics across the company and reinforcing the importance of designing a product that’s been built to last, not built to break.
+Owner and joint managing director for renowned UK lighting manufacturer Anglepoise and the fifth generation of his family to be at the helm, Simon has keen eye on the future and the legacy of Anglepoise.
+Focused on developing new meaningful collaborations as well introducing new initiatives such as the new lifetime guarantee and reducing the use of single use plastics across the company.

 Restore & Reimagine

 Wednesday 14th April at 5pm BST on @amaraliving

 Upholsterer and interior designer @micaelasharpdesign and furniture restorer @williamkirkrestoration talk to Roddy about the joy of bringing new life to interior pieces, and how, through preserving the past, we can look forward to a brighter future for our homes.

 Will spent hours watching his carpenter grandfather tinker in his workshop, where his passion and interest in furniture was born.
 After studying at university, honing his skills and gaining a deeper knowledge of furniture restoration and conservation, Will set up his own workshop in 2012 and has been working on commissions for much-loved family heirlooms and larger corporate contracts ever since.
 Best known for his appearances on BBC One’s The Repair Shop since 2017, Will is also the resident furniture expert on BBC’s Morning Live.